-Safety Advisory Groups are made up of representatives from each local authority, emergency services and other relevant bodies.
+Safety Advisory Groups are made up of representatives from Bracknell Forest and West Berkshire councils, emergency services and other relevant bodies.
 Members meet at regular intervals, or when necessary to review event applications and advise on public safety.

 The role of the SAG is to provide advice to individuals and organisations planning a public event.
 Event organisers can refer their event to the SAG by completing and submitting an event form with any associated documents to PPPSafetyAdvisoryGroup@westberks.gov.uk